Granger causality: Extensions

+Time-varying Granger causality

+The extension of Granger causality to incorporate its dynamic, time-varying nature allows for a more nuanced understanding of how causal relationships in time-series data evolve over time.
+The methodology uses recursive techniques such as the Forward Expanding (FE), Rolling (RO), and Recursive Evolving (RE) windows to overcome the limitations of traditional Granger causality tests and understand changes in causal relationships across different periods.
+A central aspect of this methodology is the 'tvgc' command in Stata.
+Empirical applications, such as data involving transaction fees and economic sub-systems on Ethereum, highlight the dynamic nature of economic relationships over time.

 In neuroscience

 A long-held belief about neural function maintained that different areas of the brain were task specific; that the structural connectivity local to a certain area somehow dictated the function of that piece.
 Collecting work that has been performed over many years, there has been a move to a different, network-centric approach to describing information flow in the brain.
 Explanation of function is beginning to include the concept of networks existing at different levels and throughout different locations in the brain.
 The behavior of these networks can be described by non-deterministic processes that are evolving through time.
 That is to say that given the same input stimulus, you will not get the same output from the network.
 The dynamics of these networks are governed by probabilities so we treat them as stochastic (random) processes so that we can capture these kinds of dynamics between different areas of the brain.

 Different methods of obtaining some measure of information flow from the firing activities of a neuron and its surrounding ensemble have been explored in the past, but they are limited in the kinds of conclusions that can be drawn and provide little insight into the directional flow of information, its effect size, and how it can change with time.
-Recently Granger causality has been applied to address some of these issues with great success.
+Recently Granger causality has been applied to address some of these issues.
 Put plainly, one examines how to best predict the future of a neuron: using either the entire ensemble or the entire ensemble except a certain target neuron.
-If the prediction is made worse by excluding the target neuron, then we say it has a “g-causal” relationship with the current neuron.
+If the prediction is made worse by excluding the target neuron, then we say it has a "g-causal" relationship with the current neuron.